preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/document-types/index.rst

 + **Create Task**: If a review task should be created, select this option.
 For more information, see below.
 + **Task expire in**: This is shown when you select "Create Task".
 Set the number of days, months or years before the task will expire.

-When you choose to create a task, this is shown (image from Omnia 6.12):
+When you choose to create a task, this is shown:

 .. image:: doctype-review-create-task.png